Office Location: SOPT 132

 DSc, Baylor University, 2007

-Strong emphasis on the basics, particularly anatomy, biomechanics, and function, with a constant focus on maximally objectifying data.
-Published research should be presented not in isolation, but meshed with experience and real clinical examples.
-An adult learning model emphasizes mutual respect and a mutual expectation of excellence.
-Lectures should be two-way academic discussions.
+Changes in the national healthcare landscape over the past several decades have placed an increasingly diagnostic / decision-making responsibility on outpatient physical therapists.
+Accordingly, my teaching philosophy places heavy emphasis on clinical reasoning and thought process.
+Acquired basic knowledge of anatomy, physiology, pathology, and clinical skills, are combined with the application of relevant research to grow medical thinkers with enhanced clinical decision-making skills.
+I utilize an adult learning model that emphasizes mutual respect and mutual expectation of excellence.
 A structured yet nonthreatening environment, where students can reach outside their comfort zone without fearing failure, results in an enhanced learning experience.
-Combinations of lecture, questioning, repetition, pictures and text, models, and hands-on practice maximize academic success by leveraging individual preferred learning styles through sight, touch, voice, and hearing.
+Combinations of lecture, questioning, repetition of key points, pictures and text, models, video, cases, and hands-on practice maximize academic success by leveraging individual preferred learning styles through sight, touch, voice, and hearing.